wygulmage/xmobar/readme.md

 ===================

 Andrea Rossato originally designed and implemented xmobar up to version 0.11.1.
-Since then, it is maintained and developed by [Jose Antonio Ortega Ruiz](http://hacks-galore.org/jao/), with the help of the greater Haskell community.
+Since then, it is maintained and developed by [jao], with the help of the greater xmobar and Haskell communities.

 In particular, xmobar [incorporates patches] by Ben Boeckel, Roman Cheplyaka, Patrick Chilton, John Goerzen, Reto Hablützel, Juraj